My PowerPoint slides are proprietary.

 If your audience cannot “follow along” with your presentation, the solution is not slide hand-outs.
 You have a big problem presenting, and the solution is presentation training.

 Stop the Paper-Shuffle!

 The slide presentation, ideally, should not be a review source for an audience.
-Another document should be prepared for audience review and for take-home, a document that touches on the major points of the presentation and prepared in suitable format.
+Another document should be prepared for audience review and for take-home, touching on the major points of the presentation and prepared in suitable format.